semaphoreP/codeastro/Day3/exampledoc/README.md

 ```
 Answer the questions when prompted on the terminal.
 You can answer `n` to the question: `Separate source and build directories?`.

-This should create several files and directories in your current working directory, including `conf.py`.
+This should create several files and directories in your `docs`
+directory, as shown below.
 ```
 $ ls
 Makefile   _build     _static    _templates conf.py    index.rst  make.bat
 ```

 5. Open `conf.py` in VScode or other editor.
+This is the configuration
+file for the Sphinx documentation builder, which controls how Sphinx
+processes your code.

-We'll need to uncomment
+First, we'll need to uncomment
 the following lines in the "Path setup" section.
-This path tells
+This path tells Sphinx
-sphinx where to find your python files.
+where your python files are located.
 ```
 # import os
 # import sys